 - All products are added to your cart.

-The color of LED lighting is an important factor when it comes to the atmosphere in a room.
-The color of LED lighting is expressed in Kelvin (K).
-If LED has a high number of Kelvin, the color of the light is cold.
-A lower number of Kelvin stands for a warm light color.
-Where you need a warm light color at home, that is the other way around in an office or warehouse.
+The colour of LED lighting is an important factor when it comes to the atmosphere in a room.
+The colour of LED lighting is expressed in Kelvin (K).
+If LED has a high number of Kelvin, the colour of the light is cold.
+A lower number of Kelvin stands for a warm light colour.
+Where you need a warm light colour at home, that is the other way around in an office or warehouse.
 When purchasing LED lighting, it is important that you purchase LED lighting with the correct number of Kelvin for your situation.

 In the picture below you see 3 different LED panels.
 The first panel is with 3000K warm white light, the second is with 4000K bright white light and the third is 6000K with daylight white light.

-In a private house a light color of 2700-3000K is often chosen.
+In a private house a light colour of 2700-3000K is often chosen.
 This is often the standard that is sold and can be compared to halogen or incandescent lamps.

 Light values for different applications

-Below you can see a table with different light colors values and in which rooms they are most used.
+Below you can see a table with different light colours values and in which rooms they are most used.